 Risks emanating from asset management are now among the fastest growing sources of security breaches.
 In particular, misconfiguration of hosts was identified by Verizon as the root cause of risk experiencing the most rapid growth according to the telecommunications company’s highly respected annual survey of data breaches.

 Is your ITAM contributing to your risk of security breaches?

 This leads to some questions, is your asset management a potential risk factor for your enterprise?
 How good a job is your IT team doing in making sure all assets are properly configured and managed?
-This is particularly relevant with widespread work-from-home and the soaring use of VPNs and home WiFi routers as primary access points to corporate networks.
+What level of orchestration is in effect on cross-dependent systems?
+This is particularly relevant with widespread work-from-home workforce and the soaring use of VPNs and home WiFi routers as primary access points to corporate networks.
 For their part, attackers have recognized this opportunity and are focusing on VPN vulnerabilities as a way to strike the soft underbelly of IT security and IT asset management.

 In the 2020 Verizon Data Breach Investigations Report (DBIR), the fastest growing source of breaches was “misconfiguration”.
 In other words, human error.
 In fact, misconfiguration was the source of more than 20% of all breaches in the finance industry, the second highest source of breaches.
 With each breach costing on average $8.2 million, according to the IBM and Ponemon Institute “2019 Cost of Breach” analysis, misconfigurations can cost companies multiple millions per year.

 Configuration management resides in two locations inside IT.
 One is security teams managing configurations on security controls and networks.
 The other is IT teams managing configurations on specific assets.
 There is considerable overlap between these groups.
 While the security team may analyze vulnerability reports and run Breach-and-Attack Simulation efforts to proactively spot misconfigurations, IT teams handle patch management of devices, software and configurations for new hires.